rehierl/node-tree-outliner/3-2-0-design-3.md

 for the association of the first node (e.g. mark a section as being "open").
 That is, either when entering or when exiting the sectioning node.

-The use of the sectioning node's enter or exit event is, by itself, not a requirement for the definition of a certain type of sectioning nodes.
-That is, in theory, any subsequent event could be used.
+The use of the sectioning node's own enter or exit event is, by itself, not a requirement for the definition of a certain type of sectioning node.
+That is, in theory, any event subsequent to a sectioning node's enter event could be used.
 However, an algorithm must know which event exactly it has to use.
-Because of that, the relationship of the sectioning node and the section's first node must be clearly defined.
+Because of that, the relationship of the sectioning node and the section's first node must be clearly and unambiguously defined.

 Note that, the definition of a sectioning node can, in principle, only define one effective open event, during which the declared section has to be marked as